glotzerlab/hoomd-blue/sphinx-doc/components.rst

 The `hoomd-component-template`_ repository provides a starting point for your component.
-It includes template C++ and Python modules, an example unit test, CMake scripts to build the component, and GitHub Actions configurations.
+It includes template C++ and Python modules, an example unit test, CMake scripts to build the component, and GitHub Actions workflows.

 .. _hoomd-component-template: https://github.com/glotzerlab/hoomd-component-template